jcbashdown/traffic-flood/README.md

 -   create directory for json including intermediate formats
 -   remove weather api key from git history
 -   use .env for api keys
+-   use .env for location of weather and traffic images

 # TODO later